Recipes from Italy

 authentic cannoli recipe step 7

-Step 7) – Strain the ricotta well (read the paragraph below “How do You Get the Water Out of Ricotta Cheese?”).
+Step 7) - Strain the ricotta well (read the paragraph below "How to strain the ricotta").
 Then place the ricotta in a bowl, add the sugar and mix.

 PLEASE NOTE: the ricotta must be rather dry, that's why sheep's milk ricotta is preferred.
 You can also use cow's milk ricotta, but it must be drained for at least 1 full day.
 Otherwise your cannoli filling will be too runny.